 This matters because search results also mix in content about US banks called First National Bank.
 This guide is specifically about South African FNB / FirstRand statements, and the right method depends on the format you can actually access from FNB.

-Before you try to create an FNB statement to CSV, identify what you actually have in hand: a structured export, a verified PDF, an emailed statement, or an enterprise-style banking export.
+Before you try to create a CSV from an FNB statement, identify what you actually have in hand: a structured export, a verified PDF, an emailed statement, or an enterprise-style banking export.
 That determines whether this is a quick download job or a conversion-and-cleanup workflow.

 Use Native FNB Exports First When They Match Your Workflow